 The Center for Latin American Studies (CLAS) supports research and teaching in all fields of study as they relate to Latin America.
 Academic programs encourage interdisciplinary approaches and draw on the expertise of nearly sixty active affiliated faculty members representing Stanford's various schools and departments.
 Stanford University Libraries' substantial Latin American collections are valuable resources for students, faculty, and visiting researchers alike.
 Each year CLAS hosts a number of Tinker Visiting Professors, highly distinguished Latin American and Iberian scholars who come to Stanford to teach a course in their fields of specialization.
 The Center for Latin American Studies maintains a highly active public events calendar and provides funding to students and faculty for a variety of research, teaching, internship, and conference activities.
-Stanford offers three formal academic programs in Latin American Studies: an Undergraduate Minor, Interdisciplinary Honors, and a Master of Arts degree.
+Stanford offers two formal academic programs in Latin American Studies: an Undergraduate Minor and a Master of Arts degree.
 The Center is a U.S. Department of Education Title VI National Resource Center for Latin America.

 The Center for Latin American Studies supports research and teaching on Latin America by the faculty and students of Stanford in all fields of study.